Skip to content

 • AIP Plan 2

-For both client and service-side automatic sensitivity labeling, the following licenses provide user rights:
+For default sensitivity labeling for SharePoint document library, client, and service-side automatic sensitivity labeling, the following licenses provide user rights:

 • Microsoft 365 E5/A5/G5